PEOPLE BY NAME

 Hannah Youngeun Park

-Twentieth-century Korean diaspora; migration and the family; postcolonial nation-building in the Cold War; epistolary writing; hope and utopian imaginations
+Twentieth-century Korean diaspora; migration and the family; Cold War divides; postcolonial nation-building; gender and women’s writing; letters and diaries

 Eunhee Park